Aboriginal and Torres Strait Islander readers are respectfully cautioned that this website contains images of people who have passed away.

 Overview

-On Talisman Day in the Empire of Arylia, every child receives an object that gives them special powers and reveals their destiny.
+On Talisman Day in Arylia, every child receives an object that gives them special powers and reveals their destiny.
 Every child except for the Wintrish girl, Penn, that is.
-All she has ever wanted is the impossible: to own a Talisman and return to her home in Midwinter to find her true family.
-But Penn’s trapped – doomed to a miserable, lonely life as a royal servant.
+There’s no need for a Talisman to reveal her fate.
+Penn already knows that she’s doomed to a miserable, lonely life as a servant and outcast.

-When mysterious and sinister events start to occur, the blame falls upon the Wintrish girl.
+When sinister events start to occur, the blame falls on the Wintrish girl.
 Suddenly Penn finds herself running for her life.
 Straight into deadly peril.
-Facing dangerous enemies with formidable powers, what can an ordinary Wintrish girl do?
-Because without a Talisman, there’s no changing your fate … is there?
+Facing dangerous enemies with terrifying powers, what can an ordinary Wintrish girl do?
+Because without a Talisman, there’s no changing your fate… is there?

 Details